waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### users.invitation_approved

-A notification sent to notify the user that his invitation has been approved.
-The recipient is the user who's being invited.
+Sent to a new user after their invitation is approved and a new account is created for them.

 #### Templates